Aphria (NYSE:APHA) PT Lowered to $9.00

-Aphria (NYSE:APHA) had its price target reduced by Cantor Fitzgerald from $9.30 to $9.00 in a report issued on Wednesday, Stock Target Advisor reports.
-They currently have an overweight rating on the stock.
+Aphria (NYSE:APHA) had its price target cut by stock analysts at Cantor Fitzgerald from $9.30 to $9.00 in a research report issued on Wednesday, Stock Target Advisor reports.
+The brokerage presently has an “overweight” rating on the stock.
+Cantor Fitzgerald’s target price would suggest a potential upside of 150.00% from the stock’s previous close.

-A number of other analysts have also recently weighed in on APHA.
-Stifel Nicolaus initiated coverage on shares of Aphria in a research note on Monday, March 9th.
-They set a hold rating and a $4.50 target price on the stock.
-Jefferies Financial Group reaffirmed a buy rating and set a $10.30 target price on shares of Aphria in a research note on Monday, January 20th.
-Bank of America raised shares of Aphria from a neutral rating to a buy rating in a research note on Thursday, March 19th.
-Alliance Global Partners began coverage on shares of Aphria in a research note on Tuesday, January 21st.
-They issued a buy rating and a $11.00 price objective on the stock.
-Finally, Zacks Investment Research raised shares of Aphria from a sell rating to a hold rating in a research note on Monday, April 6th.
-Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-Aphria currently has an average rating of Buy and a consensus target price of $7.61.
+A number of other brokerages also recently issued reports on APHA.
+Jefferies Financial Group reiterated a “buy” rating and issued a $10.30 price target on shares of Aphria in a report on Monday, January 20th.
+Alliance Global Partners initiated coverage on shares of Aphria in a report on Tuesday, January 21st.
+They set a “buy” rating and a $11.00 target price for the company.
+Bank of America upgraded shares of Aphria from a “neutral” rating to a “buy” rating in a report on Thursday, March 19th.
+Zacks Investment Research upgraded shares of Aphria from a “sell” rating to a “hold” rating in a report on Monday, April 6th.
+Finally, Stifel Nicolaus initiated coverage on shares of Aphria in a report on Monday, March 9th.
+They set a “hold” rating and a $4.50 price target for the company.
+Three investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $7.61.

 Aphria Inc produces and sells medical cannabis in Canada and internationally.
 The company offers sativa, indica, and hybrid medical marijuana products, as well as cannabis oils.
 It serves patients and health professionals.
 The company also sells its products online.
 Aphria Inc is headquartered in Leamington, Canada.